 WildAid was founded in 2000 by Peter Knights, a former investigator with the Environmental Investigation Agency, with the novel tagline ‘when the buying stops, the killing can too’.
 WildAid’s mission is to stop the illegal trade in wildlife by reducing consumer demand for wildlife products.
 It also works with governments, non-governmental organizations, and the private sector, to create, what it calls, ‘the world’s most effective and well-enforced marine protected areas (MPA)’.

 WildAid claims that it is primarily concerned with raising awareness and empowering the public.
 But what it really believes in is the power of high-end advertising techniques, nudge theory and other behavioural sciences to persuade people to make the ‘right’ moral choices, mostly without them realising that they’ve been manipulated.
-In other words, WildAid believes, paternalistically, that, compared to its target audience, it is morally superior.
+In other words, WildAid is paternalistic and believes that compared to its target audience it is morally superior.

 WildAid’s annual report tells how it works closely with China Customs, producing Public Service Announcements and running billboard campaigns, which are meant to alter human behaviour.
-For example, one of WildAid’s recent high-profile campaign featured the Chinese celebrity Huang Xuan, warning the public about the illegality of buying ivory-based products abroad and bringing them back home.
+For example, one of WildAid’s recent high-profile campaigns featured the Chinese celebrity Huang Xuan warning the public about the illegality of buying ivory-based products abroad and bringing them back home.
 WildAid also campaigns to persuade East Asian people to #EndTheTrade of all wildlife products, and to ‘Celebrate special occasions with #NoSharkFins,’ especially in soup.

 According to WildAid’s website, it has ‘an unrivalled portfolio of celebrity ambassadors and a global network of media partners’.
 WildAid says that it ‘leverages more than $308 million in annual pro-bono media support’.